 I would very much like to say it was completely altruistic and for philanthropic reasons why I decided to be a sperm donor.
 Although part of me thought it was a good thing to do, helping couples who are unable to conceive and really want to have children is a good thing to do.

-It’s not only couples struggling to have their own children, but also same-sex couples looking to have children.
+It’s not only opposite-sex couples struggling to have their own children, but also same-sex couples looking to have children.

 However, the overriding reason was for money the clinic would pay per donation.